House of Travel (travel agency): History

 Founded by Chris Paulsen, who remains the Executive Chairman of House of Travel today, the first House of Travel store was established in Timaru in 1987.
 Each store is run on a joint ownership model – half-owned by a local owner operator, and half-owned by House of Travel Holdings.
-Local store owners use their regional knowledge and entrepreneurial skill and are supported by House of Travel Holdings (based in Auckland and Christchurch) in areas such as IT, product, marketing and HR.
+Local store owners use their regional knowledge and entrepreneurial skill and are supported by House of Travel Holdings (based in Auckland and Christchurch) in areas such as IT, Product, Marketing and HR.

-By 1990, House of Travel had opened 20 stores across the North and South Islands.
-In 1998, there were 50 House of Travel stores in New Zealand.
+By 1990, House of Travel had opened 33 stores across the North and South Islands.
+In 1992, House of Travel sees its first $100m year.
 In 2001, House of Travel identified the growing market segment of corporate travel, resulting in a number of existing locations being rebranded as Orbit Travel to focus almost exclusively on business travel.
 Orbit is now the largest corporate travel company in New Zealand.

 House of Travel launched the first online booking solution in New Zealand in 2004, offering full flight aggregation.
 House of Travel Online was branded mixandmatch in 2009 and is now the largest online travel agency for flight bookings in New Zealand.

+2017 brings the celebration of 30 years for House of Travel and in 2018, founder Chris Paulsen receives a lifetime achievement award from the Travel Agents Association of New Zealand.

-Today there are more than 75 House of Travel stores across New Zealand, from Kerikeri in the north to Invercargill in the South.
+2024 saw Chris Paulsen announce his retirement and steps away as CEO from House of Travel, after 37 years.
+David Coombes is announced as the new CEO, bringing along a wealth of knowledge from his extensive background in the travel industry.
+Today, there are 61 House of Travel stores across New Zealand, from Kerikeri in the north to Invercargill in the South.